Jayyhk/BackupScheduler/README.md

 ## Updates to Come

-- **📊 Backup Tracking:** A separate tab or section that tracks backup history.
-Provide insights into the date, time, size, and status of each backup operation.

-- **🔂 Update Previous Backup:** An option to replace an existing backup.
+- **🔂 Update Previous Backup:** Add an option to replace an existing backup.

 ## Additional Notes